Taco Bell employee in LA shot dead by customer trying to pay with counterfeit money: police - NewsBreak

 ( KTLA ) – A Taco Bell employee was shot and killed late Saturday night after someone opened fire in the drive-thru lane of a restaurant in South Los Angeles, authorities said.

-The incident unfolded around 11 p.m. when a male suspect drove up to the drive-thru window at the Taco Bell in the neighborhood of Green Meadows and attempted to purchase food with counterfeit money, a Los Angeles Police Department spokesperson said.Robber fatally shoots 19-year-old Burger King worker: NYPD
+The incident unfolded around 11 p.m. when a male suspect drove up to the drive-thru window at the Taco Bell in the neighborhood of Green Meadows and attempted to purchase food with counterfeit money, a Los Angeles Police Department spokesperson said.Man charged in fatal hit-and-run crash in custody

 An employee working the drive-thru window reportedly argued with the suspect and refused to accept the fake money, police said.